-ALAMAP pre-apprenticeships lead to nationally recognized MSSC certifications and prepare individuals for in-depth apprenticeships or entry-level jobs in advanced manufacturing.
-Each pre-apprenticeship will be assessed to ensure it meets the quality hallmarks of pre-apprenticeships as defined by the USDOL.
+ALAMAP pre-apprenticeships lead to nationally recognized credentials and prepare individuals for in-depth apprenticeships or entry-level jobs in advanced manufacturing.
+Pre-apprenticeships will be assessed to ensure it meets the quality hallmarks of pre-apprenticeships as defined by the USDOL.
 These hallmarks include:

-- 1. Ensure that training and RTI aligns with the skill needs of employers in that region. - 2.
+- 1. Ensure that training and RTI align with the skill needs of employers in that region. - 2.
 Provide access to educational and career counseling and other supportive services. - 3.
 Provides meaningful hands-on learning activities that are connected to education and training activities such as exploring career options and understanding how the skills acquired through coursework can be applied to a future career. - 4.
-Provide opportunities to attain a MSSC credential and/or credentials. - 5.
+Provide opportunities to attain an Industry Recognized Credential(s). - 5.
 Is recognized by one or more apprenticeship programs that may facilitate direct entry of pre-apprentices into their program. - 6.
 Recruit and prepare underrepresented populations to be successful in an apprenticeship program and gives priority to Veterans and their spouses.

-The following documentation is required to assess a program and approve it as an ALAMAP preapprenticeship:
+The following documentation is required to assess a program and approve it as an ALAMAP pre- apprenticeship:

-- ALAMAP Pre-Apprenticeship Program Approval Application.
+- 1. ALAMAP Pre-Apprenticeship Program Approval Application.
 (See Appendix A) - 2.
-Evidence that training and curriculum is high-quality and adequate to aid pre-apprentices to achieve their proficiency goals and earn credentials that include MSSC certifications. - 3.
+Evidence that training and curriculum are high-quality and adequate to aid pre-apprentices to achieve their proficiency goals and earn industry recognized credentials. - 3.
 Plan for career counseling, support, and mentoring for the pre-apprenticed student directly or indirectly. - 4.
-Evidence that the pre-apprenticeship has a partnership between one or more apprenticeship programs. - 5.
-Policies and procedures for a safe working environment for training and supervision both in the lab and on the job, if applicable.
+Evidence that pre-apprenticeship has partnership between one or more apprenticeship programs.

+5. Policies and procedures for a safe working environment for training and supervision both in the lab and on the job, if applicable. (e.g. Employer or Individual Agreement, ALAMAP Program Standards Form - Pre-apprenticeships (See Appendix I), etc.)